ethereum/go-ethereum/docs/monitoring/dashboards.md

 To follow along with the instructions on this page it will be useful to have:

 - a running Geth instance.
-- basic working knowlegde of bash/terminal.
+- basic working knowledge of bash/terminal.

 [This video](https://www.youtube.com/watch?v=cOBab8IJMYI) provides an excellent introduction to Geth monitoring.